Browse by Medical Category

 Education & Research a Priority

 Shirley Wray, MD, PhD, a distinguished member of our program, is now exclusively engaged in research after a long clinical career.
-The that she built over a 30-year period assists our staff in making diagnoses and is valued by other physicians and scientists around the world.
+The neuro-ophthalmology research library that she built over a 30-year period assists our staff in making diagnoses and is valued by other physicians and scientists around the world.

 The list of resources below are outside of the Massachusetts General Hospital.